 Automated Stop Announcements

-On most vehicles, a recorded voice automatically announces the upcoming stops prior to arrival, digital signs simultaneously display the same information.
-Also when a bus pulls into a bus stop and opens its doors a recorded voice announces the route and final destination.
+On most vehicles, a recorded voice announces upcoming stops before arrival, while digital signs display the same information.
+Additionally, when a bus stops and opens its doors, a recorded voice announces the route and final destination.

 Tactile Vehicle Number